paulzyzy/YOLO-MARL/README.md

 This is the official repository for the paper ["YOLO-MARL: You Only LLM Once for Multi-agent Reinforcement Learning"](https://arxiv.org/abs/2410.03997).

+The paper is officially accepted by IROS 2025🚀🚀🚀

 ![Framework Diagram](https://github.com/paulzyzy/YOLO-MARL/blob/master/framework.png)

 YOLO-MARL supports both ChatGPT and Claude.
 Please put your api KEY in the YOLO-MARL/ and name it claude_KEY.txt or openai_KEY.txt.